Data visualization background

 Structured for automation

-Built for backfills and sync jobs
+Built for sync, backfills, and watchlists

 How it works